 Many portals also allow patients to designate family members, spouses and other caregivers to help manage their health information and messages with their healthcare teams.

 Patient portals are growing in popularity.
 This trend is fueled by growth in the use of electronic health record systems, widespread internet access, and people’s growing interest in being active and engaged participants in healthcare decision-making.

 People who are actively engaged in their own health decisions and informed about their medical information are better able to control their chronic health conditions and maintain their wellness, research shows.
 They also are able to maintain a better quality of life and have stronger social support networks than those who are not engaged in their healthcare.
 Patient portals support this kind of detailed engagement and information sharing, and have been shown to help people improve their health and satisfaction.

 One of the most exciting developments in patient portals is that they are often now available as mobile apps.

 A patient portal app has the benefit of being readily available in a pocket or purse, and can use the built-in features on a smartphone.
 For example, a patient portal app can generate a map with directions to an appointment, and put appointment information directly in a calendar.
 Because most people carry their smartphones wherever they go, patient portal apps also allow them to access information about their medical conditions and treatments anytime and anywhere.
 More advanced smartphones will even enable logging into the app securely with a thumbprint and to write messages to healthcare providers using voice recognition.

-Vanderbilt University Medical Center’s secure online patient portal, My Health at Vanderbilt, is now even more accessible to patients with the launch of a new mobile app.
-The free My Health at Vanderbilt app, with key improvements, can be downloaded through the Apple app store for iPhones or through the Google Play store for Android phones.
+Vanderbilt University Medical Center’s secure online patient portal, My Health at Vanderbilt, can be used on the web or by using the new mobile app.
+The free My Health at Vanderbilt app can be downloaded through the Apple app store for iPhones or through the Google Play store for Android phones.
 Search for My Health at Vanderbilt or MHAV.